 Hence so many organizations fail after their founders pass away—the great mind is gone, along with the direction, and the scavengers swarm.

-And why, as individuals, we ultimately hold the power to group with like-minded citizens, forming small groups to do the things that need to be done for in this world.
+And why, as individuals, we ultimately hold the power to group with like-minded citizens, forming small groups to do the things that need to be done for justice in this world.